miracelwhipp/pacifists-of-the-caribbean/README.md

 ### Player Actions

 * "The Other Starboard"
+  * Switch Captains Cards
+  * Crew stays at their side
+* Wrong Side
     * the captains card changes its direction
     * It is executed as if it was played on the other side
       * The crew used is from its original side